MRes in Nanomaterials

 Nanotechnology represents a fundamental change in the way we interact with the natural world, and is set to deliver some of the major scientific and technological advances of the future.
 The massive global investment in nanotechnology means that scientists who are trained to work effectively in an interdisciplinary environment bridging the diverse fields of chemistry, physics, materials science and engineering will play a vital role in shaping that future.

-Successful candidates carry out a year long research project, will be expected to present results at an international conference in the late spring and will visit state-of-the-art research laboratories in industry and academia.
+Successful candidates carry out a nine months long research project, will be expected to present results at an international conference in the late spring and will visit state-of-the-art research laboratories in industry and academia.

 Students follow taught courses in Solar Energy, Nanotubes, Biological Chemistry, Theory, modelling and simulation of nanoscale system and Materials Characterisation.
 There is also a course of advanced lectures with tailored topics relating directly to the latest advances in Nanomaterials given by leaders in their field of research.
 These taught components are all examined by written examination in either January or May.
 At the beginning of the research project you will prepare a detailed literature review and project plan and towards the end will present your findings in a project report and in an assessed talk at the MRes Symposium.